-- (i) Marijuana plants, seed, and plant tissue culture to other marijuana producer licensees;-and - (ii) Immature Mmarijuana plants or clones and marijuana seeds to members of a registered cooperative, qualifying patients, or designated providers under the conditions provided in WAC 314 55 410. this chapter; and - (iii) Immature marijuana plants or clones and marijuana seeds to a licensed marijuana researchers under the conditions provided in this chapter. - (b) Marijuana production must take place within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
+(i) Marijuana plants, seed, and plant tissue culture to other marijuana producer licensees; and

+(ii) Immature Mmarijuana plants or clones and marijuana seeds to members of a registered cooperative, qualifying patients, or designated providers under the conditions provided in WAC 314 55 410.this chapter; and

+(iii) Immature marijuana plants or clones and marijuana seeds to a licensed marijuana researchers under the conditions provided in this chapter.

+(b) Marijuana production must take place within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
 Outdoor production may take place in nonrigid greenhouses, other structures, or an expanse of open or cleared ground fully enclosed by a physical barrier.
 To obscure public view of the premises, outdoor production must be enclosed by a sight obscure wall or fence at least eight feet high.
 Outdoor producers must meet security requirements described in WAC 314-55-083.
 An outdoor grow must be physically separated at least twenty feet from another licensed outdoor grow.
 In addition, Ooutdoor grows cannot share common walls or fences.

-- (2) The application fee for a marijuana producer license is two hundred fifty dollars.
-The applicant is also responsible for paying the fees required by the approved vendor for fingerprint evaluation. - (3) The annual fee for issuance and renewal of a marijuana producer license is one thousand dollars.
+(2) The application fee for a marijuana producer license is two hundred fifty dollars.
+The applicant is also responsible for paying the fees required by the approved vendor for fingerprint evaluation.

+(3) The annual fee for issuance and renewal of a marijuana producer license is one thousand dollars.
 Effective July 1, 2018, the annual fee for issuance and renewal of a marijuana producer licenses is one thousand three hundred dollars.
 The WSLCB will conduct random criminal history checks at the time of renewal that will require the licensee to submit fingerprints for evaluation from the approved vendor.
-The licensee will be responsible for all fees required for the criminal history checks. - (4) The WSLCB will initially limit the opportunity to apply for a marijuana producer license to a thirty-day calendar window beginning with the effective date of this section.
+The licensee will beis responsible for all fees required for the criminal history checks.

+(4) The WSLCB will initially limit the opportunity to apply for a marijuana producer license to a thirty-day calendar window beginning with the effective date of this section.
 In order for a marijuana producer application license to be considered it must be received no later than thirty days after the effective date of the rules adopted by the WSLCB.
 The application window for marijuana producer licenses is closed.
 The WSLCB may reopen the marijuana producer application window after the initial evaluation of the applications received and at subsequent times when the WSLCB deems necessary.
+(5) Any entity and/or principals within any entity are limited to an interest, as defined in WAC 314-55-035, in no more than three marijuana producer licenses.